 Ending coal pollution

 Alberta produces more coal pollution than all other Canadian provinces combined.
 These emissions contribute to poor air quality and have been linked to a number of health conditions.
 Transitioning to cleaner sources of energy will protect our environment and our health.

 By 2030, one-third of Alberta’s coal generating capacity will be replaced by renewable energy; two-thirds will be replaced by natural gas.

 Capping oil sands emissions

-Alberta will transition to a $30/tonne carbon price for oil sands facilities to drive towards reduced emissions.
+Alberta will implement a $30/tonne carbon price for oil sands facilities to drive towards reduced emissions.
 A legislated maximum emissions limit of 100Mt in any year, with provisions for cogeneration and new upgrading capacity, will help drive technological progress.
-It will also ensure operators have time to develop and implement new technology that takes more carbon emissions out of every barrel and reduces Alberta’s overall emissions.

 Reducing methane emissions